Hospitality Markets In Focus

 Premises Liability | Negligence $15 Million Award

 Plaintiff slipped and fell while at a casino.
-She alleged she ended up suffering from CRPS due to the leg injury sustained from the fall.
-Jurors awarded plaintiff $15 million.24
+She alleged she ended up suffering from CRPS (Complex Regional Pain Syndrome) due to the leg injury sustained from the fall.
+Jurors awarded plaintiff $15 million.19

 Personal Injury $50 Million Award

-A Los Angeles jury awarded the plaintiff $50 million after determining Starbucks was 100% liable when suffering severe burns from a hot tea spill at a Starbuck’s drive-through window.
-The plaintiff required multiple skin grafts and other medical treatments.25
+A Los Angeles jury awarded the plaintiff $50 million after determining Starbucks was 100% liable when suffering severe burns from a hot tea spill at a Starbucks drive-through window.
+The plaintiff required multiple skin grafts and other medical treatments.20

 Guidance